Drugs: The facts

 Educational resources on drugs

-This information has been adapted from the pamphlet Drugs and their effects, produced by the Australian Drug Foundation.
+This information has been adapted from the pamphlet Drugs and their effects, produced by the Alcohol and Drug Foundation.
 For single copies of this pamphlet, contact DrugInfo (Victoria only).
 Multiple copies are available from the ADF Bookshop.

 Last updated: 7 June 2016